martinprest/DEDIT/readme-DEDIT.txt

 An editor for diary entries, which lists them in ascending chronological order.
 Provides functions such as: Edit, Delete and Find, plus Anniv for copying anniversaries to the following year.
 Compatible with the main Organiser DIARY and Jaap's year 2000 fix.
-DEDIT can be used as an alternative to the main DIARY, although not all functions are reproduced (Tidy from DIARY is quite useful).
+DEDIT can be used as an alternative to the main DIARY, although not all functions are reproduced.
-As a precaution, use the Save function of the main DIARY before installing DEDIT, and to periodically backup your diary!
+As a precaution, use the SAVE function of the main DIARY before installing DEDIT, and to periodically backup your diary!

 Files
 -----
 DEDIT:					main program
+FILES.BLD   build file listing files for BLDPACK to build a pack DEDIT_beta.opk   pack image with all the files DEDIT_beta.sna   XP 32K snap file for Jaap's Jape emulator for those who want to try it without having to run TIMEINST first
 DYsize:					OS call of diary allocator cell size
 DYnrecs:				gets total number of records (similar to DYsize, but uses PEEKB instead of OS call) DYread$:(dp%)			get diary record at dp%, end of diary returns null string (dp% is diary pointer, relative to diary start address)